yorek/azure-script/README.md

 and all subsequent command will use that location, if not explicity overridden in the command itself. **Same logic can be applied to any resource that depend on other resource.** Storage accounts for example, or VPNs.

+>Note: This is an experiment created by a customer facing team at Microsoft called, Commercial Software Engineering.
+We work with customers on a daily basis and as a result of that work we create this project.
+It is being used by partners today around the globe.
+Please help us improve it by trying it out and providing us feedback.

 ## Language

 The language has been created so that you can reuse everything you already know from AZ CLI.
 For example to create a storage account with AZ CLI you would type something like